wiiu-env/WUMSLoader/README.md

-# Setup payload
+# Wii U Module System Loader
-This is a payload that should be run with [CustomRPXLoader](https://github.com/wiiu-env/CustomRPXLoader).
+This is a payload that should be run with [EnvironmentLoader](https://github.com/wiiu-env/EnvironmentLoader).

 ## Usage
-Put the `payload.rpx` in the `sd:/wiiu/` folder of your sd card and use the `CustomRPXLoader` to run this setup payload.
+Put the `10_wums_loader.rpx` in the `fs:/vol/external01/wiiu/environments/[ENVIRONMENT]/modules/setup` folder of your sd card and use the `EnvironmentLoader` to run this setup payload.

-Put modules (in form of `.wms` files) that should be used a main()-hook into `sd:/wiiu/modules/` and one time modules into `sd:/wiiu/modules/setup`.
+Put modules (in form of `.wms` files) that should be used a main()-hook into `fs:/vol/external01/wiiu/environments/[ENVIRONMENT]/modules/`.
-- Make sure not to call `exit` in the modules (by using the WiiUModuleSystem)
-- The one time setups will be run in the order of their ordered filenames.

-The area between `0x00800000` and whereever this setup is loaded, will be used.
+The area between `0x00800000` and whereever this loader is loaded, will be used.

 ## Building
 Make you to have [wut](https://github.com/devkitPro/wut/) and [WiiUModuleSystem](https://github.com/wiiu-env/WiiUModuleSystem) installed and use the following command for build: